geko1981/FakeItEasy/Managing-issues.md

 If a contributor has volunteered to take on an issue and you feel it is suitable for them, add the **taken** label to the issue and add a comment to the issue indicating who it has been taken by.
 Move the issue from **Ready** to **Working**.
 Generally we should be generous in assigning issue to contributors.
 More complex issues should have a design discussed and agreed up front.
 Changes to the public API should also have the agreement of at least two owners.

 If a contributor has been assigned an issue and becomes unresponsive then the **taken** label should be removed and the issue should be moved back into **Ready**.
 A comment should be added indicating the issue is no longer taken.

+### Milestones

+A milestone relates directly to a release.
+As soon as an issue is moved into **Working** it should be added to the next milestone in the assumption that it will form part of that release.
+Note that this should only be done for issues which will form part of the release notes for that milestone.
+Issues which are of internal concern only, e.g. refactoring, build improvements, documentation (outside of code), etc. do not form part of the release notes for a package and therefore do not form part of a milestone.